How to Host a Tangled Birthday Party

 We printed and laminated these bookmarks.
-Dori cut them ALL out, including enough for everyone in her class at school.
-We had the party guests string yarn through for Rapunzel hair, but Dori did the hair for her class bookmarks.
+My daughter cut them ALL out, including enough for everyone in her class at school.
+We had the party guests string yarn through for Rapunzel hair, but she did the hair for her class bookmarks.

 Here she is cutting out her own Tangled Crown.